Bread it’s Coming back to our KitchensA table without bread is not a table but bread is a table on its own.Scottish Gaelic Proverb

 I thought I would put together some simple conversions for a frame of reference to those who are using the U.S system of measurement.
 I am Canadian so I get the confusion of trying to convert to metric.
 Canada had the metric system implemented when I was a boy while our biggest trading partner, the U.S was still on the standard system, not the smartest move but that’s Quebec politicians! there got my dig.

 Baking is a science of mixing ingredients based on weights, simply because volumes are never accurate i.e. 1 cup of flour may weigh 4 ½ oz or 128 gm another may weigh 4 ¼ oz or 120 gm this is because the flours are always going to be different due to season, milling, region etc.; or what type of measurement US cup, Imperial cup or Metric?
 Plus this does not equate the guesstimates we make by eye either!
 Safe to say we cannot bake with any consistency or accuracy with this type of delta.
 Hopefully, my point is made so let’s throw out Mom’s recipes and convert to weight.
 And as the rest of the world uses metric, converting to metric makes the most sense; its also easy to do, most measuring tools have metric conversions built-in, scales, cups, spoons.
 BTW It is ok to use volumes at times, example, a teaspoon or 5 ml when approximating some added inclusion, like rosemary or pepper, of course, I do it all the time.
 However, when working with your dough let’s keep it consistent, so always verify on a scale, that’s your go-to.

 1 tsp dry yeast

-For an accurate cooking conversion calculator for all your ingredients try the following link it’s the best I’ve found
+For an accurate cooking conversion calculator for all your ingredients try the following link its the best I have found